jhpyle/docassemble/_docs/modifiers.md

 `prevent_going_back` modifier if the need to prevent the user from clicking the back button depends on the outcome of a process.

+# <a name="terms"></a><a name="auto terms"></a>Vocabulary `terms` and `auto terms`

+Using the modifiers `terms` or `auto terms`, you can specify the definitions of particular vocabulary terms, and **docassemble** will turn them into green hyperlinks.
+When the user clicks on the hyperlink, a popup appears with the word's definition.

+You can define the vocabulary terms using `terms` and then put curly brackets around the instances of the words that you want to become hyperlinks.

+{% include side-by-side.html demo="question-terms" %}

+Alternatively, you can define the vocabulary terms using `auto terms`, in which case you do not need to use curly brackets, and the terms will be highlighted in green every time they appear in the question.

+If you want the terms to be highlighted every time they are used, whether in curly brackets or not, use `auto terms`.

+{% include side-by-side.html demo="question-autoterms" %}

+If you want vocabulary terms to be highlighted throughout the interview, not just for a specific question, you can use `terms` and `auto terms` as [initial blocks].

 # <a name="language"></a>The `language` of the question

 {% highlight yaml %}